VIDA-NYU/reprozip/docs/source/unpacking.rst

 Reproducing Multiple Execution Paths
 ++++++++++++++++++++++++++++++++++++

 The *reprozip* component can only guarantee that *reprounzip* will successfully reproduce the same execution path that the original experiment followed.
-Every source of indeterminism in the set of files that the experiment uses or outputs is a potential reproducibility issue.
-In particular, if changing some input files or command line arguments changes the dependencies that the experiment needs (to some that are not in the ``.rpz`` package), the reproduction may fail.
+There is no guarantee that the experiment won't need a different set of files if you use a different configuration; if some of these files were not packed into the ``.rpz`` package, the reproduction may fail.